 Treatment Recommended for Narcissism & Codependency

-- Cognitive Behavioral Therapy (CBT): As a form of psychotherapy, CBT focuses on changing your thoughts and behaviors to improve your mood and mental health.
-This type of therapy can be helpful in treating symptoms of NPD and codependency by teaching the patient to identify trends of disordered thinking through self-awareness and discovery.
+- Cognitive Behavioral Treatment (CBT): As a form of psychotherapy, CBT focuses on changing your thoughts and behaviors to improve your mood and mental health.
+This type of treatment can be helpful in treating symptoms of NPD and codependency by teaching the patient to identify trends of disordered thinking through self-awareness and discovery.
 Once identified, the individual can learn vastly different associations, altered thought patterns that create new neural pathways in their brain through the concept of neuroplasticity.
 Patients will experience improved quality of life and relief from their disorders.

 Find Treatment for Codependency & NPD at Blair Wellness Group in Beverly Hills

-At Blair Wellness Group in Beverly Hills, we have more than 15 years of experience in providing therapy and treatment for both Narcissistic Personality Disorder and Codependency, along with a number of other conditions.
+At Blair Wellness Group in Beverly Hills, we have more than 15 years of experience in providing treatment and treatment for both Narcissistic Personality Disorder and Codependency, along with a number of other conditions.
 Our Licensed Clinical Psychologist, Dr. Cassidy Blair, utilizes evidence-based treatment approaches and tailors the treatment to meet the specific needs of each individual patient.
 Contact Blair Wellness Group today to schedule an initial consultation with Dr. Blair to learn more about the possible treatments for Narcissistic Personality Disorder, and Codependency.